 Welcome to the

-SUMMER IN THE OUTDOOR CLASSROOM
+FALL IS BEAUTIFUL IN THE OUTDOOR CLASSROOM!

 Funding from the PEP great allowed us to add five fitness stations adjacent to the fitness path.